mendersoftware/mender-docs/07.Administration/02.Production-installation/docs.md

 The template is configured to mount the following volumes:

 - `mender-artifacts` - artifact objects storage
-- `mender-deployments-db` - deployments service database data
-- `mender-useradm-db` - user administration service database data
-- `mender-deviceauth-db` - device authentication service database data
+- `mender-db` - mender services databases data
-- `mender-deviceadm-db` - device admission service database data
+- `mender-elasticsearch-db` - elasticsearch service database data
-- `mender-inventory-db` - inventory service database data
+- `mender-redis-db` - redis service database data

 Each of these volumes need to be created manually with the following commands: